-6.04.330 Injury to animals by motorists
+6.04.320 Injury to animals by motorists.

-Every operator of a motor or self-propelled vehicle upon the streets and ways of the City shall immediately upon injuring, striking, maiming or running down any animal provide immediate notification to the Animal Protection Department, furnishing sufficient facts relative to the incident.
-Such animal shall be deemed an uncared for animal within the meaning of section 6.04.090(K) of this chapter
+Every operator of a motor or self-propelled vehicle upon the streets and ways of the City shall immediately upon injuring, striking, maining or running down any animal provide immediate notification to the Animal Protection Department, furnishing sufficient facts relative to the incident.
+Such animal shall be deemed an uncared for animal within the meaning of Subsection 6.04.090(K) of this chapter.

-6.04.340 Animals transported in vehicles
+6.04.330 Animals transported in vehicles.